The Complicated Marketing of Health and Wellness In-Store

 And what happens when there is no “enthusiast” to steer you?

 The world of health and wellness may not be new to some.
 But it’s possible, given our newfound respect for maintaining it, that there are a lot more consumers out there that will need help.
-And even more that will need to understand and come to value what they are investing in when they plunk down the money for that product.
+And even more they will need to understand and come to value what they are investing in when they plunk down the money for that product.
 Because the price of good health is not cheap.
 And it’s not going to get less expensive, in fact likely the opposite.

 When you shell out good money towards your health, you want to know – what is this?
 Is it right for me?
 Is it going to address my needs?
 The consumer wants transparency.
 They want and need information.
 Especially when it comes to the health and wellness category.
 They don’t want fluff or flowery copy.
 They want facts.
 And, well, that’s an awful lot of copy to incorporate on a label.
-But when you consider that transparency builds trust with your consumer, and trust is literally currency with them, then the investment of finding ways to inform and educate them will be the glue that keeps them coming back.
+But when you consider that transparency builds trust with your consumers, and trust is currency with them, then the investment of finding ways to inform and educate them will be the glue that keeps them coming back.

 Necessity Is the Mother of Invention (and it might be easier than you think)

 I’ve heard various reports that COVID-19 will not be going away and that we will need to find ways to live with it (or should I say, find ways to safely navigate our way around it).
 I also expect that the cost of staying healthy will continue to grow.
 And, although the labor shortages may be something that levels off over time, the fact is, these past two years have been hard on every industry.
-And since payroll is for most businesses a number one controllable expense, we may not return to pre-pandemic staffing levels on the sales floor, which actually weren’t that great to begin with.
+And since payroll is for most businesses a number one controllable expense, we may not return to pre-pandemic staffing levels on the sales floor, which weren’t that great to begin with.
 Retailers overall will be looking to play catch-up, and maybe hiring up will not be an immediate go-to.

 So then, what and where will that leave us?

-As we’ve written many times about signage being your greatest silent salesperson, here are just a few ideas towards providing information to your in-store shopper, at the moment of truth, when it’s most needed to seal the deal.
+As we’ve written many times about signage being your greatest silent salesperson, here are just a few ideas for providing information to your in-store shopper, at the moment of truth, when it’s most needed to seal the deal.
 Some of them are easier than you think to implement quickly.

 QR Codes